Dealing with the Expectations and Opinions of Others11 Feb 2013 | by Scott Nesbitt

 Sit back and let Uncle Scotty tell you a little story.

 Over the years, I’ve tried to learn a few languages.
 Tried is the key word there.
 For whatever reason, and there were more than a couple, I could never get past a basic level of proficiency in those languages.
 But for whatever reason, the people around me — family, friends, and teachers — seemed to believe that I had some sort of gift for learning foreign tongues.

 In the early 1990s, I made what would turn out to be my last stab at trying to learn a language.
 That was the only time time that I took the expectations and the opinions of others to heart.
 Doing that wound up causing me a lot of stress and frustration.
 More importantly, it robbed me of time and energy that I could have devoted to other more worthwhile (for me, anyway) pursuits.

-In this case, I made very rapid progress at the basic level.
-I outstripped many of the people I studied with and managed to gain that basic level of proficiency very quickly.
-I was hardly fluent in the language, but I was &mdash ;if you listened to my teachers, friends, classmates, and family — on my way there.
+I made very rapid progress at the basic level.
+I outstripped many of the people I studied with and managed to gain that basic level of proficiency I mentioned earlier very quickly.
+I was hardly fluent in the language, but I was — if you listened to my teachers, friends, classmates, and family — on my way there.
 I wasn’t as sure, and wasn’t sure whether or not I wanted to learn this language.
 And I wasn’t sure I was enjoying what I was doing.

 When I start having doubts like that, it’s usually time to reevaluate.
 I didn’t, and kept slogging on.

 I made a few more gains, but then I reached a point where all progress stopped.
 I should have recognized the signs and should have quit around that time.
 Instead, I listened to what people were saying.
 I started to believe that their expectations were mine.
 I soldiered on.
 To no avail.
 I stayed on a plateau and never reached the expected inflection point that would bring me towards fluency and mastery.

 It took me quite a while to finally muster up the will to pack it in.